sisrfeng/coc-wiki/Statusline-integration.md

 ### Coc status (Typescript version and reported issues)
 Add section `%{coc#status()}` to your `statusline` option.

-Function `coc#status()` including status information of diagnostic of current buffer and all status message received from extensions.
+Function `coc#status()` includes status information of diagnostic of current buffer and all status messages received from extensions.

 ### Current Function Symbol
 If you want to display the name of the current enclosing symbol (eg. function name), you can use the `b:coc_current_function` buffer-bound variable.